 The theory is that the Norwex Window Cloth will polish smooth surfaces, such as your windows, mirrors and granite counters, to a streak-free, brilliant shine, but the question remains, “does it actually work?”

 The answer, based on my personal experience, is a HUGE “Yes!”

-But things all changed when I got my Norwex Window Cloth – I became a window wash-a-holic….it is so fast and easy (and yes, even fun) to get super clean, streak-free windows!
+But things all changed when I got my Norwex Window Cloth – I became a window washaholic….it is so fast and easy (and yes, even fun) to get super clean, streak-free windows!

-I use this cloth for my windows, mirrors, flat screen computer and TV monitors, & microwave front.
-I don’t have granite counter tops or stainless steel appliances, but from the reports of others who do, the Window Cloth works wonders on them.
+I use this cloth for my windows, mirrors, flat-screen computer and TV monitors, & microwave front.
+I don’t have granite countertops or stainless steel appliances, but from the reports of others who do, the Window Cloth works wonders on them.

 There’s no need to wipe in circles even, just back and forth or up and down, and once around the edge – you will love the results!

 How to take care of your Norwex Window Cloth

 When needed, the window cloth can be washed and dried in your machines, preferably using Norwex Ultra Power Plus laundry detergent.
 Dry, in the dryer, with low-lint items (eg. sheets), because the microfiber will grab lint off other things in your dryer if it gets a chance.
 DO NOT use fabric softener or bleach.
 Bleach degrades the fabric, and fabric softener coats the fibers and wrecks their grabbing power (you can use vinegar in place of fabric softeners).